Pradumnasaraf/Pradumnasaraf/README.md

 </div>

-Pradumna is a Developer Advocate, Docker Captain, and a DevOps and Go Developer.
+Pradumna is an Open Source Developer.

 He is passionate about Open Source and has mentored hundreds of people to break into the ecosystem.
 He also creates content on X (formerly Twitter) and LinkedIn, educating others about Open Source and DevOps tools.
 Pradumna enjoys engaging with people in person and delivering talks.
 To learn more about Pradumna, visit [pradumnasaraf.dev](https://pradumnasaraf.com).